andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-javascriptspa.md

  npm install
  node server.js
  ```
-In a browser window navigate to the `http://localhost:30662/` location and you see the **Call Microsoft Graph API** button to start sign-in.
+Open a web browser and navigate to `http://localhost:30662/`.
+Click **Call Microsoft Graph API** button to start sign-in.

 ## More Information